-A campaign is under way to have specialist black music aired on Global Radio.
+A campaign under way to have specialist black music aired on Global Radio.

-A TUC Black Workers’ Conference this weekend – April 11-13 – is debating Global’s decision to close Choicefm the only station that highlighted black music.
+A TUC Black Workers’ Conference this weekend – April 11-13 – debating Global’s decision to close Choicefm.
+It is the only station that highlighted black music.

 In January, a crowd demonstrated outside the headquarters of Global Radio in Leicester Square, London.
-They were demanding the return of airtime for specialist black music after Choicefm was replaced with Capital Xtra.
+They were demanding the return of airtime for specialist black music.
+This after Choicefm replaced with Capital Xtra.
 A number of artists from the reggae, soca and gospel music industry voiced their protests with performances of their songs.

-Last October, Global Radio, owners of Capital, re-launched Choice fm by calling it Capital Xtra and immediately changed its music format by dropping reggae, soca and gospel music.
+Last October, Global Radio, owners of Capital, re-launched Choice fm.
+Done by calling it Capital Xtra and immediately changed its music format by dropping reggae, soca and gospel music.

-BECTU has formally complained to Ofcom the broadcast regulator who say they are assessing the situation. ynuk.tv caught up with the demonstration
+BECTU has formally complained to Ofcom the broadcast regulator.
+It says they are assessing the situation. ynuk.tv caught up with the demonstration

 Subscribe to YNUKtv

 Keep up to date on the latest content, here at YNUKtv.
 Subscribe below.